L-Carnitine vs Acetyl L-Carnitine - What's the Difference

 Can You Take L-Carnitine and Acetyl L-Carnitine at the same time?

-I understand is supposed to help your body burn fat for energy, and the other one can help with memory.
+I understand Carnitine is supposed to help your body burn fat for energy, and the other, Acetyl L-Carnitine can help with memory.

 Yes, you can certainly take Acetyl L-Carnitine and L-Carnitine during the same day, but they should be taken at different times, since the L-Carnitine should be taken on an empty stomach.
 You can take these two forms of the amino acid L-carnitine together without risk.
 Various forms will do double duty for assisting in natural fat burning, cardiovascular support and brain support.
 However, you are right that acetyl L-carnitine is the preferred form for memory support because the acetyl- group passes the blood-brain barrier more easily.